-The museums in Vienna are home to spectacular art exhibitions that are just waiting to be discovered.
-Let yourself be wowed by these new exhibitions.
+Vienna´s museums are home to spectacular art exhibitions that are just waiting to be discovered.
+Let yourself be wowed by these current exhibitions.

 –